grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

              - url: http://<ingress-host>/api/v1/push
      ```

-     In this case, your Grafana Agent writes metrics to Grafana Mimir that it scrapes from itself.
+     In this case, your Grafana Agent writes profiles to Grafana Fire that it scrapes from itself.

   1. Create an empty directory for the write ahead log (WAL) of the Grafana Agent